 What role does love play in a marriage?

-Do you think we need to redraw our understanding about marriages?
+Do you think we need to redraw our understanding of marriages?
 Do you think we should make space for infidelities in a marriage?